 To change your membership, log in to your twago profile.
 Click on / select "profile" from the top menu and select/click on "change membership".
 Now you can easily upgrade and choose a different membership model that suits your needs.

-Please remember that downgrading your membership is possible up to 24 hours prior to the automated extension.
+Please remember that downgrading your membership is possible until 4 weeks before the final day of the contract period (otherwise it will be automatically extended).
 You can set the downgrade at any given stage of your membership to become effective at the end of the running period.